rnd195/my-marp-themes/testing.md

 size: 16:9
 header: This is a header
 footer: This is a footer
-title: Marp custom themes
+title: Testing MD file
 ---
 <!-- _class: title -->

-# Title of my presentation
+# This is truly an extremely long title of my presentation

 Author name
 University of XYZ